RichardVong192/Computer-Networks-and-Internet/README.md

-# Cosc264 - Computer Networks and the Internet
+# Computer Networks and the Internet
-Git repo for cosc264_2019S1
+Ethernet / Local Area Networks, TCP/IP, Routing, and HTTP